 - Outline the importance of baseline research and market studies

-Courses 1-4 are completed online.
+Courses 1-4 are completed online but do not have to be completed before the in-person cohort.
 Once registration is complete, you will receive access to the online courses.
 These include Energy Basics, Utility Fundamentals, Utility Business Models, and Contract Management.
 To earn the Certificate of Excellence in DSM Program Management, you must complete all 4 online courses, the in-person cohort, and pass all module tests with a 70% or higher.